alcotronic/scrollysvelte/README.md

-# Scrollyvue
+# Scrollysvelte

-Experiment with Svelte and TypeScript in Vite in comparison to vue3.
+Experiment with Svelte in comparison to vue3.

 ## Setup